AbhishekKarmakar5/MANET-Routing-Compare-in-NS-3/README.md

 1st and foremost, copy the files to the scratch folder in ns-3.0.1 (or any other older version) then outside the scratch folder write

 -waf --run scratch/program.cc

+Please refer to the link :- https://github.com/AbhishekKarmakar5/Getting-Started-with-ns-3 before proceeding any further.